 This briefing provides guidance and tips for employers on how they can improve their disability data locally by using the recruitment process, manager engagement and data collection more effectively.

-Taking steps to be more inclusive with your recruitment
+Take steps to be more inclusive with your recruitment

 The recruitment process is a crucial first point of contact between an employer and potential employees.
 It provides an opportunity for employers to demonstrate they are inclusive, to build trust and to give disabled people the confidence and opportunity to say that they have a disability.
 This information can then be captured early on in the process and recorded on ESR.